allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     while adhering to the communications section of the code of conduct.
     * Provide constructive feedback and propose solutions for issues faced.
     * Receive feedback and discuss how it could be used to improve future projects and assignments.
-    * Respect the results of a postmortem that the group has decided
+    * Respect the results of a postmortem that the group has decided.
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the postmortems.

 * Unacceptable Conduct (U):
   * Members shall not